-What is common: that homebound is designed to be short term.
+What is common is that homebound is designed to be short-term.
 Homebound was developed as an option to accommodate acute illnesses and situations.

-How PA Defines Homebound
+How PA Defines Homebound IEP Instruction

-Again, this is from the PA regs, but you will find commonalities and similar thinking in your state’s regs.
-Just google “state + homebound instruction” and you should find it.
+Again, this is from the PA regulations, but you will find commonalities and similar thinking in your state’s regulations.

-What is NOT Homebound Instruction
+What is NOT Homebound IEP Instruction

-There are a number of educational options that sometimes are referred to as “homebound instruction” although they do not fit the legal definition of homebound instruction.
+There are several educational options sometimes referred to as “homebound instruction,” although they do not fit the legal definition of homebound instruction.

 - Home Education Programs (“homeschooling”): usually taught at home by a parent (referred to as the home education supervisor); students are not counted in either the membership or school attendance; this is not homebound instruction.

-- Home Study: for expelled students or students awaiting placement; students are counted in the membership but not the school attendance; this is not homebound instruction.
+- Home Study: for expelled students or students awaiting placement, students are counted in the membership but not the school attendance; this is not homebound instruction.

-It’s a Placement Decision.
+It’s an IEP Placement Decision.

 I can’t say it enough–IEP placement is the last decision in the IEP process.